• Skip to main content

 Geography and climate

-Banbar County is located in the gorge zone of the Three Rivers Basin in southeast Tibet.
-The violent movement of the Eurasian plate has caused most of the water sources in Banbar County to split from the mountains and form a high mountain and deep valley.
-The terrain is high in the south and low in the north.
-The mountains in the territory overlap, the ditch is vertical and horizontal, and the altitude is above 3500-5000 meters.
+Banbar County is located in the gorge zone of Three Rivers Basin in southeast Tibet.
+The violent movement of Eurasian plate has caused most of the water sources in Banbar County to split from the mountains and form a high mountain and deep valley.

-The climate in Banbar County belongs to the plateau temperate semi-humid climate type.
-It has the characteristics of low temperature, sufficient sunlight and large daily temperature difference.
-The annual extreme minimum temperature is -40, and the annual average temperature is -1℃.
-Windy in winter and spring, thunderstorms and hail in summer and autumn, the annual frost-free period is below 100 days.
-The annual precipitation is 600 mm.
+The annual extreme minimum temperature is -40℃, and annual average temperature is -1℃.
+Windy in winter and spring, thunderstorms and hail in summer and autumn, annual frost-free period is below 100 days.
+Annual precipitation is 600 mm.

 Population and ethnicity